Minneapolis at a glance

 8/31/2024

-MINNEAPOLIS, CITY OF STATE HOMELAND SECURITY PROGRAM Department of Homeland Security Federal Emergency Management Agency 97.067 Homeland Security Grant Program Sub
+CITY OF MINNEAPOLIS STATE HOMELAND SECURITY PROGRAM Department of Homeland Security Federal Emergency Management Agency 97.067 Homeland Security Grant Program Sub

 $2,752,360.00 9/1/2020